Rift Valley fever

 Where does Rift Valley fever occur?

-Rift Valley fever was first identified in 1930, during an outbreak of sudden deaths and abortions among sheep along the shores of Lake Naivasha in Rift Valley, Kenya.
+Rift Valley fever was first identified in 1930, when sudden deaths and abortions were reported in sheep in Kenya's Rift Valley.

-A CEPI-sponsored review of Rift Valley fever epidemiology over the past two decades found that viral transmission is expanding in both range and frequency.
+A CEPI-sponsored review of Rift Valley fever's spread over the past two decades found that the virus has expanded in both range and frequency.
+CEPI is now supporting research to track the disease burden and impact of Rift Valley fever across Africa.

-As climate change persists, expanding the range of mosquitoes and increasing the likelihood of extreme weather events such as flooding, there is a risk that this trend will continue with Rift Valley fever continuing to pose a threat to human lives and livelihoods.
+As climate change persists, expanding the range of mosquitoes and increasing the likelihood of extreme weather events such as flooding, there is a risk that this trend will continue.

 Young African man walking cows to pasture in Zambia

-However, in some cases, it can progress to haemorrhagic fever, inflammation of the brain, or ocular disease including inflammation of the eye and blindness.
+However, in some cases, it can progress to haemorrhagic fever - bleeding from multiple body parts - and inflammation of the brain and eyes, resulting in blindness.

-In livestock, Rift Valley fever causes severe disease characterised by fever, weakness, abortions, and a high rate of severe illness and death, particularly among young animals.
+In livestock, Rift Valley fever causes fever, weakness, abortions and a high rate of severe illness and death, particularly among young animals.
+Rift Valley fever can therefore cause significant economic damage in pastoral farming communities due to the loss of infected livestock pushing people into deprivation and impacting their mental wellbeing.

 goat being held by person receiving medical care in Sudan